EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Conclusion

 \section{Conclusion}

-This paper presented a pipeline to predict future trajectories using diffusion model conditioned on the past trajectory and scene semantics.
-We show that it benefits from semantic segmentation, and outperforms existing methods.
-Limitations of our method include the current assumption that the scene is static, despite it is implicitly handled by semantic segmentation, it can still get quite challenging when there are numerous people around.
+This paper presented a novel pipeline to predict future trajectories using a diffusion model conditioned on the past trajectory and scene semantics.
+In the process, we proposed an efficient representation called Visual Memory, a new sampling scheme to speed up sample generation for real-time prediction, and a diverse egocentric human walking dataset to enhance future research in the field.
+We showed that our method is highly effective through comprehensive ablations and comparisons with current state-of-the-art baselines.

-Future work in this area includes employing monocular depth estimation models for dense depth and more informative scene capture.
-Accounting for dynamic obstacles in the scene.
-Upgrading the latent diffusion model to consistency model \cite{song_consistency_2023} for real-time generation is also desirable especially when deploying the model to mobile platforms.
+Future work in this area includes employing monocular depth estimation models to relax the need for the stereo depth camera.
+Distilling the latent diffusion model to consistency model \cite{song_consistency_2023} for real-time generation is also desirable especially when deploying the model to mobile platforms.